2025 KBO League season: Retirements

-On August 7, it was announced that the end of 2025 season would be Oh Seung-hwan's final season in professional baseball.
-Oh, who spent 21 years in KBO, NPB, MLB from 2005 to 2025, played in Lions, Tigers, Cardinals, Blue Jays and Rockies.
-He has saves 427 games in KBO and 122 games in NPB and MLB.
-The Lions gaves retired number in the club on number 21 and change the entrance gate on the third base of the Daegu Samsung Lions Park will be renamed in 'gate 21' on his retirement ceremony on September 30.
+On August 7, it was announced that the 2025 season would be Oh Seung-hwan's final season in professional baseball.
+Oh, who spent 21 years in the KBO, NPB, MLB from 2005 to 2025, played with the Samsung Lions, Tigers, Cardinals, Blue Jays and Rockies.
+The Lions retired his number (21), and announced in his retirement ceremony on September 30 that the entrance gate on the third base side of Daegu Samsung Lions Park would be renamed "Gate 21" to honor his legacy.

 Preseason

 These are the final preseason standings.

 The preseason started on March 8 and ended on March 18.